William Buck Australia

 On 30 June 2021, the outstanding value of the loan will give rise to a deemed dividend unless a complying loan agreement (10 year loan model) is put in place prior to the lodgment day of the 2020-21 company tax return.
 The first repayment will be due in the 2021-22 income year.

-Where the existing 25 year loan has a longer remaining term, (greater than 12 years) there’s potential for material financial impact with the implementation of this change.
+Where the existing 25 year loan has a longer remaining term, this change would have a potentially material financial impact.

-Businesses and shareholders have made long term investment decisions based on tax laws that permitted a 25 year loan.
+Businesses and shareholders have made long term investment decisions based on tax laws that permitted a 25 year loan at a particular indicator lending rate.
 Any change in the tax laws needs to have strong regard to the impact on the investment decisions that have been made.

-A preferred approach would be to allow an option for existing 25 year loans to remain in place based on their current terms
+A preferred approach would be to allow an option for existing 25 year loans to remain in place based on their current terms.
+There would be no new 25 year loans being created, so over time all loans would transition to the new 10 year loan model.

 Old s108 loans